Izatha heroica: Distribution

-I. heroica is endemic to New Zealand and can only be found in the South Island.
+Izatha heroica is endemic to New Zealand and can only be found in the South Island.
 Although the species prefers the west side of the Island it has been collected in Nelson, Marlborough, Marlborough Sounds, Westland, Fiordland, North Canterbury, Buller, Otago Lakes, Central Otago, and Southland.

 Behaviour and life cycle

 This species is attracted to light.

 Habitat and host plants

 This species has been found in wetter forests of the western South Island including Nothofagus forest.
 Larvae have been reared from erect dead Leptospermum.
 The host may have been Kunzea ericoides or Leptospermum scoparium, since both were placed in the genus Leptospermum at this time.
 This rearing record has led to the hypothesis that the species is not dependent on beech forest for its survival.